graffou/agravic/README.md

     go run make_composite_binary.go  -i ../../RTL/Source/top.ttf:1:512 -o app.h -t 1 > signature.h
 * In the same directory, open Agravic.ino in Arduino IDE
 * Make sure you have the Arduino libraries for the Arduino mkr4000 Vidor board.
 If not, run the Arduino IDE board manager and download them.
-* The HW
-* When done, select the Arduino mkr4000 vidor board, /dev/ttyACM0 port (or whatever), and programme USBAsp.
-Then, download the code.
+* When done, select the Arduino mkr4000 vidor board, /dev/ttyACM0 port (or whatever), and programmer as USBAsp.
+Then, upload the code.
 * You should see the GIORNO CORE prompt out of the Vidor HDMI interface (requires a micro HDMI -> HDMI cable)

-###To build and load the risc-V firmware
+### To build and load the risc-V firmware
 * Go to the FIRMWARE folder
 * Edit the Makefile to set the actual path of your risc-V toolchain
 * Type make